peteroupc/CBOR/docs/PeterO.Cbor.CBORDateConverter.md

     public CBORDateConverter(
         PeterO.Cbor.CBORDateConverter.ConversionType convType);

-Initializes a new instance of the CBORDateConverter class.

-Initializes a new instance of the CBORDateConverter class.
+Initializes a new instance of the [PeterO.Cbor.CBORDateConverter](PeterO.Cbor.CBORDateConverter.md) class.

 <b>Parameters:</b>

- * <i>convType</i>:
+ * <i>convType</i>: The parameter  <i>convType</i>
+ is a Cbor.CBORDateConverter.ConversionType object.

 <a id="Void_ctor"></a>
 ### CBORDateConverter Constructor

     public CBORDateConverter();

-Initializes a new instance of the CBORDateConverter class.

-Initializes a new instance of the CBORDateConverter class.
+Initializes a new instance of the [PeterO.Cbor.CBORDateConverter](PeterO.Cbor.CBORDateConverter.md) class.

 <a id="TaggedNumber"></a>
 ### TaggedNumber